Kathmandu Quick Facts

 Pitzer College’s Program in Nepal, founded in 1974, provides a unique opportunity for an in-depth and significant cross-cultural learning experience and is particularly recommended for students in anthropology and Asian Studies.
 Regular features of the program include the intensive Nepali language study, a homestay program placing students in close contact with Nepalese daily life, and a trek and village homestay in the Himalayas.

-In addition to these two required courses, students work on an Independent Study Project, which is evaluated by a Claremont Colleges faculty member.
+In addition to these two required courses, students work on a Directed Independent Study Project, which is evaluated by a Claremont Colleges faculty member.
 It is due for grading in Claremont no later than four weeks following the semester in Nepal (1.0 Pomona course credit).

-Students live and eat with Nepalese families in villages near Kathmandu and in the Himalayas.
+Students live and eat with Nepalese families in villages.

 Number of Students

-Students are strongly encouraged to take Pitzer College’s Anthropology 16: “Intro to Nepal,” South Asian History, or Third World Development.
-If a student cannot take this course due to a scheduling conflict, please see Mike Donahue in the Pitzer study abroad office.
-He will provide a recommended pre-departure reading list.
-Pitzer College requires a 7.5 GPA and an interview with a Pitzer College External Studies adviser.
-Students must submit a copy of a passport valid for six months beyond the end date of the proposed semester abroad at the time of application.
+Students are strongly encouraged to take Pitzer College's Anthropology 16: "Intro to Nepal."
+If a students cannot take this course due to a scheduling conflict, please see Mike DOnahue in the Pitzer study abroad office.